getify/Functional-Light-JS/manuscript/ch9.md

 Now, any time a value is added to `arr`, the `multiplyBy3(..)` event handler -- mapper function -- is called with the value, and its transformation is added to `newArr`.

 What we're hinting at is that arrays, and the array operations we perform on them, are the eager synchronous versions, whereas these same operations can also be modeled on a "lazy list" (aka, stream) that receives its values over time.
-We'll dive into this topic in Chapter 10.
+We'll dive into this topic in [Chapter 10](#ch10).

-### Mapping vs. Eaching
+### Mapping vs. Eaching {#ch9mappingeaching}

 Some advocate using `map(..)` as a general form of `forEach(..)`-iteration, where essentially the value received is passed through untouched, but then some side effect can be performed: